radwankakar/infrastructure/docs/how-we-work/deploy-eclkc.md

 Previously, you would make all parameter, module, and configuration changes for each environment via the Drupal UI.
 Now, Drupal has **configuration management**, which handles the parameters, layout, and other configs across environments.
 They use this UI.

-To uninstall a module, Sam disables it in the UI or through the command line and then runs composer and the code for the module is removed.
+To uninstall a module, Sam disables it in the UI or through the command line (via drush command or config import) and then runs composer and the code for the module is removed.

+1. [Using this guide to support the ECLKC Drupal deploy](https://github.com/OHS-Hosting-Infrastructure/infrastructure/blob/main/docs/runbooks/how-to-support-eclkc-drupal-deploy.md), the Truss infrasec team [syncs the latest data to Lifeboat](https://github.com/OHS-Hosting-Infrastructure/infrastructure/blob/main/docs/runbooks/how-to-support-eclkc-drupal-deploy.md#sync-the-latest-application-data-to-lifeboat).
+1. The Truss infrasec team then [routes traffic to Lifeboat only for the Drupal app](https://github.com/OHS-Hosting-Infrastructure/infrastructure/blob/main/docs/runbooks/how-to-support-eclkc-drupal-deploy.md#route-traffic-to-lifeboat-only-for-drupal).
 1. Sam does not have to synchronize the files between production and staging database when deploying to production since the production database is up to date.
 He does not have to import the database either for the same reason.
 1. Otherwise, he runs all of the commands in the various jobs automated in staging.
 1. Sometimes, they have to do something extra due to a module requirement or a security header update.
 Unlike in staging, they intend to have all changes happen during the same period in the prod environmnent.
 1. Eady regularly updates the content security policy (CSP) headers on the Varnish configuration.
 Sam does not have write access to that.
 1. Sam says you cannot just blindly run the Jenkins jobs to deploy into production like you do in staging.
 This is because there are certain configs and variables that are environment specific that they are not always aware of. **Sam** may be aware of these specifics, but it is not common knowledge, nor does the system accommodate.
+1. After the Drupal deployment is complete, the Truss infrasec team [reroutes Varnish traffic back to production](https://github.com/OHS-Hosting-Infrastructure/infrastructure/blob/main/docs/runbooks/how-to-support-eclkc-drupal-deploy.md#reroute-varnish-traffic-back-to-production).

 ## Other information